(Not actually Rohmer in this picture - isn't Paris photogenic?)

 ntroduction: One interesting thing about the web is that it's pretty easy to find something that nobody else has done, and do that.
 In that spirit, and until somebody else does it better and I just link to them, here is a page that coordinates information about Eric Rohmer, the French film director.
-By unofficial, I mean that I'm doing this on my own, and Rohmer would probably be apalled at the whole idea, but here we go anyway.

-It's been about 20 years since I saw "The Aviator's Wife," a simple film about a young man who trails the pilot with whom his girlfriend is having an affair.
+� � It's been about 30 years since I saw "The Aviator's Wife," a simple film about a young man who trails the pilot with whom his girlfriend is having an affair.
 Along the way, he meets a teenaged girl who joins his quest for her own amusement, and momentarily diverts him.
 Other people in the audience were grumbling as they left, with remarks like "what a waste of time," but I had the opposite view.
 Here is a filmmaker with the courage to make a film his own way, to make you care about the characters simply because of the way they act, with no help from music or special effects.

-One reason I always enjoy a Rohmer film (although some more than others) is that his characters never tell the truth about themselves, but you find out what the truth is by watching their actions.
+� � One reason I always enjoy a Rohmer film (although some more than others) is that his characters never tell the truth about themselves, but you find out what the truth is by watching their actions.
 In that way, every film is like a puzzle.
 It's also enjoyable to see the audience reaction.
 I saw "A tale of Springtime" at the Lincoln Center Theaters, and afterwards, people walked out looking like they were living the film.
 After a "Tale of Winter," you couldn't find anyone who wasn't crying at least a bit.

-And now, since this is my page, here is my prioritized list of Rohmer films in the order that I enjoyed them:
+� � And now, since this is my page, here is my prioritized list of Rohmer films in the order that I enjoyed them:

 Thanks to Sebastien Tallandier for this image